 The idea of a Master Plan for Minda’s Brighton site was conceived in 2007.
 Since then there has been significant discussion, consultation, collaboration and planning with various key groups, all contributing to the future of the 28 hectare site.

+Minda created a vision for the evolution of the Brighton site into an exciting new community concept.
 For Minda, the end goal has always been to create a high quality, integrated, affordable, sustainable urban village.
-This urban village will offer leading edge accommodation and services to South Australians living with intellectual disability, which in turn will allow Minda to deliver support that is contemporary, individualised and tailored around each person’s wants, needs and aspirations.
+This urban village offers leading edge accommodation and services to South Australians with disability, allowing Minda to deliver support that is contemporary, individualised and tailored around each person’s wants, needs and aspirations.

 About the site

 The Brighton site is located 12km south west of the Adelaide CBD on King George Avenue, North Brighton, South Australia.
 It is bordered by Repton Road to the north, Gladstone Road to the south and sand dunes and beach to the west.